FarizKesten/dotfiles/README.md

 ```

 That's it!
 This will automatically:
-- ✅ Install chezmoi and Ansible
+- ✅ Install chezmoi, devbox and Ansible
 - ✅ Configure your development tools
 - ✅ Set up LazyVim with custom configuration
 - ✅ Install tmux with custom layouts via tmuxifier